immetra/immetra.github.io/_posts/2013-04-14-hello-world.md

 Immetra Technologies was borne out of neccessity.
 A neccessity of creation and invention.
 A mean to satisfy the urge to build.
 A burning passion for perfection.

-One line of codes at a time, let us build the new systems of tomorrow!
+One line of code at a time, let us build the new systems of tomorrow!